 Did I Miss Your Favorite Plugin?

 Even though it feels like I reviewed every plugin ever made since the dawn of time, I know there’s still a lot of great hidden gems out there.
-If there’s something I missed that you feel needs to be added, let me know in the comments and I’ll check it out.
+If there’s a plugin I missed that you feel needs to be added to this list of best WordPress plugins, let me know in the comments and I’ll check it out.
 If it makes the cut, I’ll add it to the post.

 I hope you found this useful.
 If you have any feedback on my testing methodology or want to know why I chose one plugin over another, let ’em rip!
 Comments are open!